spencerderecat/site/backend/README.md

 # SPENCER Backend

-A Flask-based backend API for the SPENCER website.
+Right now this is not in use, but maybe someday I'll build a legit backend for this page.

 ## Setup